 That frustration could boil over if the FCC permits the nation’s biggest cable company, Comcast, to buy the second-biggest, Time Warner.
 Both brands rank near or at the bottom of customer satisfaction, but a lack of competition allows these companies to hold their customers hostage.

-AT&T, which also provides video entertainment, is trying to buy DirecTV, currently the only traditional competition to pay cable.
+AT&T, which also provides video entertainment, is trying to buy DirecTV, one of the only traditional competitors to pay cable.

 Even more limited choice could force consumers to just call it quits.
 The same study, according to The Washington Post, found that the top five cable companies are going to lose 10 percent of their subscribers in the next 12 months.